fimblo/ServiceChecker/README.md

 1. Open the app
 2. Click on the status bar icon
 3. Click on "Open Config Directory"
-4. Read the instructions in the README.md file
+4. Read the instructions in the README.md file, then modify `config.json`

 ## Known Issues